ihmeuw-scicomp/jobmon/docsource/core_concepts.rst

 Users can specify the YAML file on a Tool by passing the file path to the YAML to the keyword argument "yaml_file" in the "set_default_compute_resources_from_yaml" method.

+If creating resources from a yaml file, note that resources for all task templates (by name) must be specified in the YAML file.
+It is not possible to specify resources for only a subset of task templates, default resources will not be used and an error will be raised instead.

 Default Resources
 *****************